mm0/Cherry-Ansible-Hadoop-Example/README.md

     This will create `ansible/files/test-key` and `ansible/files/test-key.pub`

+### From here there are two ways to deploy your servers, either in one command (below), or step by step (further below):

+## Complete Build
+- Simply run

+    ```
+    export ANSIBLE_HOST_KEY_CHECKING=False
+    ansible-playbook create_complete.yml
+    ```

+    Note: if you choose to do this, make sure there are no hosts or IP's currently set in the "cluster_master" or "cluster_nodes" host groups located in the inventory directory `hosts/`

+    This will:
+    - Add your ssh key to your account
+    - Allocate 3 IP addresses
+    - Create one server per address
+    - Wait for each server to become available (may take up to 10 minutes)
+    - Install and configure hadoop + spark on each server.
+One will be a master node and the other two servers will be datanodes.

+    See the end of this documentation to see how to access the admin panels for hadoop and spark

+### Step by step build
 - We can now add the `cherry` SSH Key to our Cherry Servers account.

     The file path for the key is stored in `group_vars/all.yml` and can be overridden here or even via CLI by adding the ` --extra-vars cherryservers_keyfile=/path/to/mykey.pub` when running the command below (it defaults to `~/.ssh/cherry.pub`):